 Tips for traveling Vietnam

 Recently, a friend asked me for tips on traveling in Vietnam: A friend of his wanted to travel to Vietnam for 10 days (!!).
-The tips I compiled on this occasion, I have since passed on at least 5 more times.
+The tips I compiled on this occasion, I’ve since shared at least 5 more times.
 That’s why I’m writing them down here now.
-And therefore in dialogue form…
+And thus in dialogue form…

-Hi Till - a young colleague of mine is going to Vietnam with a buddy for 10 days in mid/end November.
+Hi Till - a young colleague of mine is going to Vietnam with a buddy for 10 days in mid/late November.
 So far, they don’t have any concrete plans.
-Do you have any tips on what a tourist in Vietnam absolutely must see?
+Do you have a few tips on what a tourist in Vietnam absolutely must see?
 Thanks a lot in advance.
 Best regards

-Ugh, that’s not easy.
-It depends on what he likes: city, nature, party, museums…
+Ugh, that’s not so easy.
+It depends on what he likes: more city, nature, party, museums…

-He will almost certainly land in Hanoi or Saigon.
-He should definitely check out the respective city—and probably sleep off the jet lag.
+He will most likely land in Hanoi or Saigon.
+He should definitely check out the respective city—and probably sleep off the jetlag.

 Cinnamon Hotel